apache/camel/components/camel-infinispan/README.md

 # Camel Infinispan Component

-This component aims at integrating Infinispan 8+ for both embedded and remote (HotRod) usage.
+This component aims at integrating Infinispan 8+ and Infinispan 9+ for both embedded and remote (HotRod) usage.

 ## Integration testing